abnerrolim/log-alert-example/README.md

 # log-alert-example
-A very simple PoC using spring-boot, Slf4j and l4j2 to create alerts when any log is called using a specific mark.
+A simple PoC using spring-boot, Slf4j and l4j2 to create alerts when a log have a specific mark.
 In this project alerts will be sent by email, but any appender can be used (Kafka, Http, etc).

-A possible scenario can be proactive alerts to dev team when a severe error occur, like database connection failure and so on.
+A possible use-case is react with proactive alerts to dev team when top priority error (or situation) occur, like database connection failure and so on.

 ## Components